-2. Rapid Rehousing is a program that intends to help individuals and families quickly exit homelessness and return to permanent housing by providing housing search, ongoing case management, and short term to medium term rental assistance.
-This program can serve individuals and families, including youth, coming directly from the streets or emergency shelters, or fleeing domestic violence situations and other persons meeting the criteria of category(4) of the definition of homeless.
+- 2. Rapid Rehousing (PH-RRH) is a program that intends to help individuals and families quickly exit homelessness and return to permanent housing by providing housing search, ongoing case management, and short term to medium term rental assistance.
+This program can serve individuals and families, including youth, coming directly from the streets or emergency shelters, or fleeing domestic violence situations and other persons meeting the criteria of category (4) of the definition of homeless.
 Individuals served under this program must be literally homeless.
-Applicants must demonstrate how they will implement a Housing First model.
+Applicants must demonstrate how they will implement a Housing First model, and how they will monitor and respond to program participant outcomes with an equity lens. - 2a.

-2a.
 DV/Rapid Rehousing (RRH).
 HUD has announced a \$120mil DV/ RRH set-aside for CoC's.
 This DV/RRH program is designed specifically for survivors of domestic violence, although DV-specific agencies are not the only agencies that can apply.
 The CoC encourages project applicants to confer with local DV providers prior to submitting an application.
-Applicants should demonstrate how they will implement a Housing First model in this program, how they will work with the current coordinated entry system and provide specifics on which HMIS comparable database they are using and will use for this program.
+This application should include how the organization will work with the current coordinated entry system and provide specifics on which HMIS comparable database they are using and will use for this program.
+Applicants must demonstrate how they will implement a Housing First model, and how they will monitor and respond to program participant outcomes with an equity lens.
 The CoC can create up to (3) three new DV/RRH projects under this set-aside.
-The following project types can be considered:

-- PH/RRH projects dedicated to serving survivors of domestic violence - Joint TH & PH/RRH component projects dedicated to serving survivors of domestic violence - SSO (support services only) -coordinated entry projects to implement policies, procedures and practices that equip the CoC's coordinated entry (CAT) to better meet the needs of survivors of domestic violence.

-3. Joint Transitional Housing (TH) and Permanent Housing-Rapid Rehousing(PH-RRH) This project is required to combine TH and PH-RRH into a single project to serve individuals and families experiencing homelessness; Project will be required to adopt Housing First Approach and commit to housing people as soon as possible without pre-conditions.
+The following project types can be considered: - PH-RRH projects dedicated to serving survivors of domestic violence - Joint TH & PH-RRH component projects dedicated to serving survivors of domestic violence - SSO (support services only) -coordinated entry projects to implement policies, procedures and practices that equip the CoC's coordinated entry (CAT) to better meet the needs of survivors of domestic violence. - 3.
+Joint Transitional Housing (TH) and Permanent Housing-Rapid Rehousing(PH-RRH) This project is required to combine TH and PH-RRH into a single project to serve individuals and families experiencing homelessness; Project will be required to adopt Housing First Approach and commit to housing people as soon as possible without pre-conditions.
+Applicants must also demonstrate how they will monitor and respond to program participant outcomes with an equity lens.
 The Transitional Housing component should be use as interim housing/bridge for youth who cannot obtain their own housing because they are under 18 years of age.
 Program participants are not required to use both components.
-If funded, HUD will limit eligible costs as follows:

-- leasing of structure or units, and operating costs to provide transitional housing;

-- short-or medium-term tenant-based rental assistance on behalf of program participants to pay for RRH;

-- supportive services;

-- HMIS; and

-- project administrative costs
+If funded, HUD will limit eligible costs as follows: - leasing of structure or units, and operating costs to provide transitional housing; - short-or medium-term tenant-based rental assistance on behalf of program participants to pay for RRH; - supportive services; - HMIS; and - project administrative costs

-4. SSO- Coordinated Entry (Support Services Only).
+- 4. SSO- Coordinated Entry (Support Services Only).
 Assess, divert and prioritized clients based on the CoC coordinated assessment.
 (This category can only be funded through reallocation.
-Reallocation amount will not be available until after reviewing all renewal projects.)
+Reallocation amount will not be available until after reviewing all renewal projects.) - 5.
+Homeless Management Information System (HMIS).
+Dedicated HMIS projects can only be carried out by the HMIS Lead, which is the recipient or subrecipient of an HMIS grant and is listed on the HMIS Lead form in the CoC Applicant Profile in e-snaps.
+Victim service providers may request HMIS funds for a comparable database.
+The HMIS Lead should apply for funds consistent with any needs for the current HMIS to better accommodate emergency shelter, street outreach, homelessness prevention, and other federal programs, or to increase current HMIS activities within the CoC's geographic area in response to these needs.